ntsk/fastlane-plugin-amazon_appstore/README.md

 Upload the apk to the Amazon Appstore using the [App Submission API](https://developer.amazon.com/docs/app-submission-api/overview.html).

-In the future, it would be nice to be able to use it to update store information like `upload_to_play_store`, but for now, it only supports replacing apk and submitting it for review.

 ## Usage

 Following the [guide](https://developer.amazon.com/docs/app-submission-api/auth.html), you will need to generate `client_id` and `client_secret` to access the console in advance.